-VISION STATEMENTA collaborative community working together to advance a resilient and robust economy which reflects a strong sense of community, successful businesses and a healthy environment.
+A collaborative community working together to advance a resilient and robust economy which reflects a strong sense of community, successful businesses and a healthy environment.
 MISSION STATEMENT To protect and improve the quality of life for our community, and for future generations.
-GROWING OUR CONNECTING PEOPLE ECONOMY AND PLACES Driving Economic Growth Fresh & Vibrant Community Building on our Strengths Getting Around Working Together MAKING COUNCIL LOOKING AFTER OUR ENVIRONMENT GREAT
+GROWING OUR CONNECTING PEOPLE

+AND PLACES Fresh & Vibrant Community Getting Around Working Together LOOKING AFTER